hackclub/hackclub/workshops/seven_segment_display/README.md

 }
 ```

 When the push button is pressed, numbers from `0` to `9` toggles.
 For this, we use two `for` loops to iterate through the `num` matrix.
 Toggling will be very fast.
 So we add `delay` of `50` milliseconds.
-Significantly less, but it makes sense.

 We turn the `state` to true for displaying a single random number.

 Hit the `run simulation` button.

-We are all set to play a game related to dice.
+We are all set to play a game that uses a die.

-In case you accidentally missed any one of the steps during writing the code and getting an error here's the final one.
+In case you accidentally missed a line of code, here's the final one code program.

-The final code combining all the suggestions from the top looks like this.

 ```c
 int num[10][7]={ {0,0,0,1,0,0,0},